ouederniAmine/spotify-playlist-maker/README.md

 # Play N save

-This project was create for learning ,some api handling stuff and react js mastering.
+This project was created for learning ,some api handling stuff and react js mastering.